zjiayao/Pamuretas/README.md

 ### Problem Formulation

-We formulate our problem as a variant to the classical custume-producer problem with Resource Constrained Project Scheduling Problem (RCPSP) flavour.
+We formulate our problem as a variant to the classical costumer-producer problem with Resource Constrained Project Scheduling Problem (RCPSP) flavour.
 Concretely, given the number of workers and the goal of production, we wish to complete production with a pre-specified amount of *storage space* such that